Decorating the Altar and Sanctuary for Lent and Easter

 "I will never look at sticks in quite the same way again.
 Over this past Lenten season, sticks came to represent more than what they ever had before.
-As we gathered, bundled, and painted sticks black, they came to symbolize much more than their humble appearance might suggest.
-Sticks are not easy to work with - they are brittle, dry, unyielding, stubborn, and rigid - prone to breaking under the slightest pressure.
-As we considered these sticks as a metaphor for our Lenten contemplation, the sticks became symbols for our failures, our shortcomings, our pain.
+As we gathered, bundled, and painted them black, they came to symbolize much more than their humble appearance might suggest.
+Sticks are not easy to work with—they are brittle, dry, unyielding, stubborn, rigid, and prone to breaking under the slightest pressure.
+As we considered these sticks as a metaphor for our Lenten contemplation, the sticks became symbols for our failures, our shortcomings, and our pain.
 But we brought them to the cross, and that's what makes all the difference.

-Now there are butterflies - symbols for love, forgiveness, rebirth, purity - grace.
+Now there are butterflies—symbols for love, forgiveness, rebirth, purity, and grace.
 We live a lifetime and never fully understand these truths in human terms; much less on God's scale.

 Symbols, metaphors, and parables don't come close to explaining the immense magnitude of God's love, but they give us a place to start.
 Happy Easter!"

 Taking on a project like this is a commitment of time and effort.
-It takes several people to complete all the tasks required to make this transformation of a worship place.
-Getting all of the steps done at the right time requires good communication between team members and a careful coordination of people and efforts.
+It takes several people to complete all the tasks required to make this transformation.
+Getting all of the steps done at the right time requires good communication between team members and careful coordination of people and efforts.